Due Date: 23 November 2025, before 23:59 (Blackboard's clock).

 What is expected

-Your solution needs to be precisely correct: superficially correct behavior when running the generated code with the GUI (e.g., seeing the water levels change) is not enough: the timing-related requirements are exact.
-Hence the role of the automated tests.
+Your solution needs to be precisely correct: superficially correct behavior when interacting with the Plant UI is not enough: the timing-related requirements are exact.

 The assignment has been designed specifically to encourage use of as many Statechart features as possible: